 Volunteers lead nature hikes for kindergarten through twelfth grade Howard County students during the fall and spring field trip seasons – late March to June and September to November.
 Field trips usually take places on weekday mornings from about 9 am until 12:30pm.
 We conduct training sessions is early spring and late summer.
-Please check back for training dates and times.
-If you are interested in becoming a Hike Leader, email us at firstname.lastname@example.org.
+Our next elementary & secondary training sessions start on March 10, 2020.
+Click here to see a full list of upcoming training dates this fall.
+If you are interested in becoming a Hike Leader, email us at email@example.com.
 A love of nature and working with children is all that’s required – we’ll teach you the rest!

 Drop-In Wednesday Morning Gardening

 Gardening on Wednesday mornings spring – fall starting at 9:30am.
 All levels of experience are welcome.
 Gloves and tools are provided.
 No need to sign up ahead of time – just drop in and join the crew!
 (Volunteers under 18 – parent signature required prior to volunteering).